f5devcentral/f5-agility-labs-adc/docs/class14/labs/lab2.rst

    BIG-IP utilizes SSL Profiles for client and server-side TLS negotiations.
 Within the SSL Profile, attached cipher groups manage the cipher rules for negotiation.

    The BIG-IP Configuration has already been completed for the lab.
-If you would like to configure and familiarize yourself with a new SSL profile, please use the following knowledge article as a reference: [K000149577: Enable post-quantum cryptography in F5 BIG-IP TMOS](https://my.f5.com/manage/s/article/K000149577)
+If you would like to configure and familiarize yourself with a new SSL profile, please use the following knowledge article as a reference:

+   .. _K000149577: Enable post-quantum cryptography in F5 BIG-IP TMOS: https://my.f5.com/manage/s/article/K000149577

 3. Navigate to BIG-IP cipher rules